The Problem with Honey Bees in Buildings

 The consequences of being stung by a honey bee can be just as bad as those of a wasp sting, and the temperament of a honey bee colony can change from being uninterested to persistently nasty at any time there is a change in the Queen.

-Weather can also have an adverse effect on a bee colonies temperament, causing them to be a lot touchier than they may normally be, so increasing the risk of being stung.
+Weather can have an adverse effect on a bee colonies temperament, causing them to be a lot touchier than they may normally be, so increasing the risk of being stung, this is especially relevant to businesses with Honey Bees in Buildings.

 Many people have the misguided belief that honey bees are harmless, and that because they die after stinging they will cause no harm if left undisturbed.
 Unfortunately this simply is not realistic.
 Anyone that has come across a bothersome honey bee that just persists in buzzing you, will know exactly what I’m talking about – these bees can make an area uncomfortable to be in or to pass through.